How Storytelling Transforms the Innovator with Siva Muthukrishnan of L’Oréal

 From today’s episode you’ll learn:

 We speak with Siva Muthukrishnan, Associate Vice President of Advanced Research for L’Oréal.
-Siva talks about the importance of innovation, what he looks for when recruiting innovators for his team, the essential role of storytelling to our “best guesses” for the future and research, and how diversified thinking is essential to propel innovation.
+Siva talks about how storytelling transforms the innovator, what he looks for when recruiting innovators for his team, the essential role of storytelling to our “best guesses” for the future and research, and how diversified thinking is essential to propel innovation.
 Diversified thinking not only allows for varied perspectives in the workplace, but allows innovators to provide creative solutions for complicated problems in the workplace.
 Diversified thinking, in teams and in individuals, goes a long way in advancing research and technology.
 Interested in learning how innovators tackle problems using Process-centric and jugaad-centric approaches?
 Siva Muthukrishnan explains his two main ways of innovation and elaborates on how to develop and incorporate both to maximize innovation potential.

 Siva is the Associate Vice President of Advanced Research for L’Oreal.
 Siva believes in user and environment-centric, frugal product design to create a rich consumer experience.
 He believes that traditional models are becoming outdated, and one needs to remain open to new ways of innovating, where new models and organization structures not only change the way we invent and innovate, but the way we live.
 Siva leads L’Oréal, in development of new, sustainable, smart materials and technologies.